seddonym/seddonym.github.io/_posts/2018-05-04-django-signals.md

       <code>ready()</code> method of the application configuration class.
     </p>
     <p>
-      If you follow this pattern throughout your project, you may prefer to use module autodiscovery in a single app, which will mean the <code>receivers.py</code>
+      If you follow this convention throughout your project, you may prefer to use module autodiscovery in a single app, which will mean the <code>receivers.py</code>
       module in every installed app will be imported:
     </p>